nicolesimpson93/project-ux-components/README.md

 Design and develop drop-in components or tool that can be used to augment the standard UI and improve the overall experience of a user.

-You will complete this project in two parts:
+You will complete this project in two phases:

 1. Design and prototype the components/tools outlined (A to D)
 2. Develop a functional version of each component/tool designed